core-wg/resource-directory/draft-ietf-core-resource-directory.md

 URI Template Variables:
 : rd-lookup-base :=
   : RD Lookup Function Set path (mandatory).
 This is the path of the RD Lookup
     Function Set.
-An RD SHOULD use the value "rd-lookup" for this variable whenever possible.
+The recommended value for this variable is: "rd-lookup".

   lookup-type :=
   : ("d", "ep", "res", "gp") (mandatory) This variable is used to select the